xidexia/xidexia.github.io/index.md

 ---
 <h4><a name="news"></a>What's New</h4>

 <LI>Starting from Fall 2019, I am a visiting PhD student at UC Berkeley supervised by Professor Trevor Darrell.
-At same time, I am a student researcher at Google AI Research.</LI>
+Meanwhile, I am a student researcher at Google AI Research.</LI>
 <LI>Our new paper: "Moment Matching for Multi-Source Domain Adaptation" is accepted by ICCV 2019!
 It is posted <a href="https://arxiv.org/abs/1812.01754">here</a>. </LI>
 <LI>In Summer 2019, I worked as a Research Intern at Google AI Research.</LI>
 <LI>Our new paper: "Deep Metric Learning to Rank" is accepted by CVPR 2019!
 It is posted <a href="http://openaccess.thecvf.com/content_CVPR_2019/papers/Cakir_Deep_Metric_Learning_to_Rank_CVPR_2019_paper.pdf">here</a>. </LI>